Skip to main content

 The yard in Brittany built small aluminium dinghies for sailing schools and I was able to build a prototype out of aluminium tubes.
 After a few tests and corrections, gear #3 worked to my satisfaction.
 But aluminium would not be strong enough to survive in the Roaring Forties, so I had it reproduced in stainless steel in a nearby shop.

 My plan was to link Saint-Malo, in Brittany, to Gaspé, in Québec, but the other way around the world.
-I sailed down the Atlantic, rounded Good Hope crossed the Indian ocean, rounded cape Leeuwin, but I was capsized and dismasted in the Southern Pacific.
+I sailed down the Atlantic, rounded Cape of Good Hope crossed the Indian ocean, rounded Cape Leeuwin, south of Australia, but I was capsized and dismasted in the Southern Pacific.

 I was back at the Chatham Islands October 23, 1982.
 After two months to splice the mast and refit, I left in the first days of the austral summer.
 I crossed the Pacific, rounded Cape Horn, sailed up the Atlantic.
 May 9, 1983 having covered 28 000 miles, Jean-du-Sud sailed into Gaspé bay wing on wing without a pole on the genoa, a feat deemed impossible to any self-steering gear!
 In 282 days, I never had to steer by hand.
-This made me conclude that my third self-steering gear could steer other boats than mine.
+This made me conclude that my third self-steering gear could be offered to fellow sailors.